 The mission of Emerging Markets ESG is to promote ESG reporting in emerging markets as an effective tool for boosting competitiveness and promoting sustainable growth.

-Geoffrey Mazullo possesses hands-on expertise in corporate governance; corporate social responsibility (CSR); ESG reporting; investor relations; socially responsible investment (SRI); and sustainability reporting in a number of emerging markets and developed markets.
-For more than 21 years, he has analyzed governance practices of listed companies in Canada, Central and Eastern Europe (CEE), European Union (EU) member states, Japan, Russia, South East Europe (SEE) and the United States.
+Geoffrey Mazullo possesses over 25 years of hands-on expertise in corporate governance; corporate social responsibility (CSR); ESG reporting; investor relations; socially responsible investment (SRI); and sustainable finance in developed and emerging markets.
+He has analyzed governance practices of listed companies in Canada, Central and Eastern Europe (CEE), European Union (EU) member states, Japan, Russia, South East Europe (SEE) and the United States.
 He has been directly engaged in corporate governance developments in transition economies in CEE, SEE and the Newly Independent States of the former Soviet Union (NIS).